mpalmer79/quirk-ai-kiosk/README.md

 ---

-*Built with ❤️ for Quirk Auto Dealers - New England's #1 Dealer*
+*Built by mpalmer@quirkcars.com for Quirk Auto Dealers - New England's #1 Dealer*